amperity/amperity-docs/contributing/source/rst.rst

 .. format-content-code-block-json-jinja-start

-For JSON code blocks that also embed Jinja templating, such as the nav-docs.html files that are used to build the documentation site's left navigation structures, the standard ``.. code-block:: json`` block will not work because the code block is not parsable as JSON.
-Instead, for code blocks that require a mix of JSON and Jinja templating, assign ``django`` as the name of the code block:
+For JSON code blocks that refuse to parse when ``json`` is assigned to the code block, try ``django`` which supports non-standard JSON structures, such as those that combined JSON and Jinja templating:

 .. code-block:: rst